 Case Law as a Primary Source of Nigerian Law

 When you think of the law, one of the first things to come to your mind is lawyers and judges in their wig and gown.
 As a lawyer in Nigeria, you would have been called “the law” by other people.
 This nickname is an allusion to the importance of lawyers and judges in the legal system.
-Judges contribute their fair share to the development of Nigerian law through case law, which is also a primary source of Nigerian law.
+Lawyers and Judges contribute their fair share to the development of Nigerian law through case law, which is also a primary source of Nigerian law.

 To the uninitiated, case law might sound a bit ambiguous.
 But to speak simply, case law is simply law derived from cases that the court decides.
 In essence, they are the judgements of the court.
 You should note that Judicial precedent needs to validate a case law before it can be called a primary source of Nigerian law.